ZHines2/PIOSI/docs/hero-manifestation-guide.md

 - `yeet`: The hero can knock back enemies.
 - `swarm`: The hero can deal turn-based damage to adjacent enemies.

+## Item Properties

+Items in the game can have various properties and effects.
+Here are some examples:

+- `item`: Indicates that the object is an item.
+- `collectible`: Indicates that the item can be collected by heroes.
+- `staticwall`: Indicates that the item is a static wall and cannot be moved.
+- `effect`: A function that defines the effect of the item when collected.
+- `message`: A message to be logged when the item is collected.

 ## Best Practices

 - **Balance**: Ensure that the hero is balanced in terms of abilities and stats.
 Avoid making heroes too powerful or too weak.